-Copiktra is a prescription drug approved by the Food and Drug Administration (FDA) to treat non-Hodgkin lymphomas including small lymphocytic lymphoma (SLL), chronic lymphocytic leukemia (CLL), and follicular lymphoma.
+Copiktra is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat non-Hodgkin lymphomas including small lymphocytic lymphoma (SLL), chronic lymphocytic leukemia (CLL), and follicular lymphoma.
 Copiktra is indicated in cases where lymphoma has relapsed or failed at least two previous therapies.
-Copiktra is also referred to by its drug name, Duvelisib.
+Copiktra is also referred to by its drug name, duvelisib.

 Copiktra is used as targeted therapy for lymphoma.
 Copiktra is a member of a class of drugs called kinase inhibitors.
 Copiktra is believed to work by inhibiting cell growth.

 Prescribing information states that Copiktra is taken orally twice a day.